ding-vanderbilt/CS6388_Project_PetriNet/README.md

 ## Environment Setup

 In order to successfully run the WebGME application, we would need to set up a WebGME development environment.
 The WebGME development environment can be a fully docker based environment or a local environment on the physical machine.
 In my case, I use the local environment since I encountered some issues installing the `webgme` cli with the docker based environment.
+Another reason is for easy debugging.
+With the local environment, edits can be easily tested and represented in the running WebGME application.
+While with the docker based environment, the image has to be rebuilt in order to get the most recent updates and each build can take up to a few minutes to complete, which greatly slows down the overall processes.
+There should exist some way to have the docker image use some shared file location which will make the process a lot easier.
 For those who are interested in running with the  docker based environment, our instructor Tamas Kecskes also created a [WDeStuP](https://github.com/kecso/WDeStuP) repo for this.

 The following are the steps that I have taken to install the WebGME development environment on my machine.